mdn/content/files/en-us/web/api/settimeout/index.md

 …results in the timeout being executed after approximately 5 seconds.

-**Note**: this doesn't match `setTimeout` behavior in Node.js, where any timeout larger than 2,147,483,647 ms results in an immediate execution.
+**Note**: That doesn't match `setTimeout` behavior in Node.js, where any timeout larger than 2,147,483,647 ms results in an immediate execution.

 ## Examples